CEE MARKETS-Crown surge expectation fades after central bank comments

 will surge in value, implied by forward contracts,

-adopted in 2013 and stops the crown appreciating to less than 27
+and stops the crown appreciating to less than 27 per euro, could

 A recovery in Czech economic growth has kept the crown near